 Sure, you could just throw a few snacks in a bag and call it a picnic, but if you are planning a day outside or away from home, you may have to prepare better than that.

 The great thing about a picnic is that you don’t have to plan out a whole meal, just have enough food to set up a mini-buffet.

 When possible, I highly recommend using reusable containers for all your food.
 It reduces waste and makes packing up very easy.

-If you are bringing products that need to remain cool, keep in mind the need for ice packs, or better yet, a plug-in cooler for in the vehicle.
+If you are bringing products that need to remain cool, keep in mind the need for ice packs.

 What Picnic Food Should You Bring?